wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

     5. Then click **Save**.

-7. To filter the dates on which the active cases have exceeded 50,000, let's add a ForEach statement as follows:
+7. To filter the dates on which the active cases have exceeded 50,000, let's add a statement of the `ForEach` type as follows:

     1. Click the last **+** that is visible in the low code view of the service in its current state.